aquapi/stnl/README.md

 ```

 ## Compilers
-`stnl` has compilers to convert the schema to other utilities.
+`stnl` has compilers to compile the schema to other utilities.

-### Assertion
+### Assert

-To JIT compile a schema:
+To JIT compile a schema to an assert function with code generation:
 ```ts
 import { build } from 'stnl/compilers/validate-json';
 import type { InferSchema, TSchema } from 'stnl';